DavidPareti/Orders-News_Wanu-app/README.md

 I have took care of the Orders section and the News section, for the realization of the components I have used react, html and sass, whereas for the architecture of the app and for the all graphic elements we have used illustrator.

-The font we have choose is Comfortaa.
+The font we have choose is Comfortaa, whereas for the logo we have choose Variada tf8.

 Find the complete app here: https://github.com/EntradeO/wanu_app4.0
 ## Orders